PyConPL/Book/2017/presentations/django_in_the_real_world/text.md

 that are highly demanded, it only takes you to add one templatetag and you're good to go, you can cache static blocks that won't change or blocks that are associated to a dynamic piece of information like a session or user id.
-- **Session storage:** Django offers several session storage backends, File based and database backed, but sessions are something you're going to be accessing a lot, so, it is recommended to have a fast storage backend, redis can be really handy for this and it's easy to setup, you only need to make sure that your whole dataset fits into memory which won't be a problem at all if you use it only for sessions.
+- **Session storage:** Django offers several session storage backends, file based and database backed, but sessions are something you're going to be accessing a lot, so, it is recommended to have a fast storage backend, Redis can be really handy for this and it's easy to setup, you only need to make sure that your whole dataset fits into memory which won't be a problem at all if you use it only for sessions.